ethernetweb/7dtd-WildTerra-Modlets/README.md

 giKoN, Pringlz46290, stasis78 - Assisted with making the Copper Zinc modlet functional.

+Deceptive Pastry - provided the basis for the ActionExp / auto-level skills.

 Snappy - Provided the base for solar cell and solar panel crafting.

 Guppycur - Provided the base for the "random get up time" of zombies.

 JaxTeller718 - Quite simply; just a great list of modlets along the same line of thought as Wild Terra.

-Deceptive Pastry - provided the basis for the ActionExp / auto-level skills.

-stedman420 - I learned something from his mods but honestly can't remember right now.
-Lol.
+stedman420 - For his HUD modlets :)